Michael D. Ecker

 - Philadelphia Bar Association

-- Pennsylvania Bar Association, Business Law Section: Committee on Legal Ethics and Professional Responsibility
+- Pennsylvania Bar Association, Business Law Section Council Member and Committee Member on Legal Ethics and Professional Responsibility

 - American Bar Association, Health Law Section

 Awards and Recognition:

 - Recognized as a ‘2013 Top Rated Lawyer in Healthcare’ by American Lawyer Media and Martindale-Hubbell™

 - Attained an AV® Preeminent™ rating from Martindale-Hubbell

 - “Where to Form My Opportunity Zone Fund, and What Type of Legal Entity Should it Be?”
 Global Trading Magazine, April 2019.

 - “Law Firm Choice of Entity,” published in Law Firm Management, July 2008.